 Identifying a desired shape of sapphire will greatly aid in narrowing down any search.
 Sapphire is a very popular gemstone, so one can find it in a variety of styles.
 There is a standardized naming system for each shape, ranging from the classic round to the more modern, cushion and emerald cut.

-One thing to note however, is that colored stones are not cut the same as diamonds.
+One thing to keep in mind is that colored gemstones are faceted differently as compared to diamonds.
 Lapidaries cut sapphires based on the stone’s rough material to maximize color, therefore, a deep-cut stone will appear visually smaller, while a more shallow cut stone will appear visually larger, despite its shape.
-With myriads of shape to choose from, you can be rest assured that you will find the one that suits your style.
+With a wide range of shapes to choose from, you can rest assured that you’ll find one that suits your style.
 To view GemsNY’s sapphires by shape, just use filters on our website to your desired style with the “shape” tab.

 For those concerned with inclusions, understanding clarity gradings will be very beneficial.
 Clarity refers to the number of inclusions, or imperfections in a sapphire gemstone.
-Do note that under magnification, most colored stones will have inclusions, so their clarity is usually based on what can be seen with an unaided eye.
+Colored stones typically display inclusions under magnification.
+Experts focus on eye-visible clarity rather than microscopic details.
 The closer a gemstone is to being flawless to the naked eye, the more expensive it will be.
 However, if inclusions are significant enough to affect the stone’s durability, then it can affect the pricing quite negatively.

 To view GemsNY’s clarity guide, click here.